7 Natural Treatments for Circulation Problems

 - Drink it once or twice per day.

-- Mix well and drink it twice a day, every day.
+- Then mix it well and drink it twice a day, every day.

-Coconut oil is very beneficial for bettering blood circulation.
-It has healthy fats and medium chain triglycerides (MCT) that reduce inflammation in the arteries.
+Coconut oil is very beneficial for improving blood circulation.
+This is due to its healthy fats and medium chain triglycerides (MCT) that reduce inflammation in the arteries.

-- Eat two or three tablespoons of extra virgin coconut oil every day (30-45 g).
+- Consume two or three tablespoons of extra virgin coconut oil every day

-- 1 tablespoon of loose green tea (15 g) (if not possible, a tea bag)
+- 1 tablespoon of loose green tea (if not possible, a tea bag)

 - Honey (to taste)

-- Add the tablespoon of green tea to a cup of hot water and let it infuse for 5 minutes.
+- Firstly, add the tablespoon of green tea to a cup of hot water and let it infuse for 5 minutes.

 - After 5 minutes, strain the tea and add honey.